-The Chase Sapphire Reserve offers too many elite perks and benefits to count, which is why the primary cardholder is asked to pay an annual fee of $550.
-But some of the perks apply to the $75 authorized user account, and we’ve outlined each of them below.
+The Chase Sapphire Reserve offers too many elite perks and benefits to count, which is why the primary cardholder pays an annual fee of $550.
+But some of the perks apply to the $75 Chase Sapphire Reserve authorized user account, and we’ve outlined each of them below.

 |Benefit||Do authorized users qualify?|

-One of the most valuable perks for authorized users is the Priority Pass Select airport lounge membership, which is worth approximately $429 if you purchase a similar membership on its own.
-This membership lets users access more than 1,300 airport lounges worldwide, and while the primary cardholder is allowed to bring two guests into the lounge with them, an authorized user may want their own membership if they travel alone.
+One of the most valuable Chase Sapphire Reserve authorized user benefits is the Priority Pass Select airport lounge membership, which is worth approximately $429 if you purchase a similar membership on its own.
+This membership enables users to access more than 1,300 airport lounges worldwide, and while the primary cardholder is allowed to bring two guests into the lounge with them, an authorized user may want their own membership if they travel alone.

 How much does it cost to add an authorized user to the Chase Sapphire Reserve?